 The students capped their weeklong food drive by packing up their donation and shipping them out Friday.

-United Way of Lake County's annual collection effort will help fill cupboards for 51 area food banks.
+United Way of Lake County's annual collection effort continues through April 26 and will help fill cupboards for 51 area food banks.

 The most-requested items are soups, canned fruits and vegetables, tuna fish and other canned meats, macaroni and cheese and other boxed meals, beef stew or other ready meals, peanut butter and jelly, pasta and sauce, cereals and breakfast foods, toilet tissue and other personal care items.